 While the price of scrap fluctuates, recent history has shown that the scrap value of a keg is easily the same or higher than a typical $20-30 deposit.

 Many states have laws prohibiting the scrapping of kegs.
 Others require clear title presented by the owner named on the keg.
+The California legislature has taken the extra step to make it illegal for any person to obliterate, mutilate or mark out the manufacturers name on a metal keg without the written consent of the manufacturer.
 Unfortunately, there are also many states that have no laws prohibiting a scrap yard from accepting a keg, with or without a title in hand.
-An incomplete but informative list of the regulations from a few dozen states illustrates the range of efforts to stop metal thieves.

 Scrap yard owners should be aware that brewers almost never intend for kegs to be scrapped, nor do they sell empty kegs to individuals.
 Kegs brought in for scrap have most likely been obtained illegally.